 Modifications to Elections

-this 44 page bill is very detailed election processes.
+This 44 page bill concerns very detailed election processes.
 It seems to fully repeal any process to challenge improper voter registrations, it extends the days for voting, requires all colleges of 1000 students or more (not just state schools) to have access to voting on campus, it creates more details for rank choice voting and I am certain it creates much more mischief in these 44 pages.
+Passed Senate, PLV

 Requirements for Firearms Dealers